KALEIDOSCOPE CHAMBER COLLECTIVE

-In April 2019, Tom will premiere his short song cycle, The Turning Year, with Matthew Rose at Wigmore Hall, and his reworking of songs by Cole Porter and Kurt Weill was premiered by Claire Booth and Alisdair Hogarth at the 2018 Lammermuir Festival and broadcast on BBC Radio 3.
+In April 2019, Tom premiered his short song cycle, The Turning Year, with Matthew Rose at Wigmore Hall, and his reworking of songs by Cole Porter and Kurt Weill was premiered by Claire Booth and Alisdair Hogarth at the 2018 Lammermuir Festival and broadcast on BBC Radio 3.
 A full-length musical for Wattle & Daub, inspired by the extraordinary life of Dr James Barry, is currently in progress.

 UNUSUAL-NOSED ANIMAL OF THE MONTH - Saiga Antelope